joseph-a-levine/authoring/now/index.md

 ### Oregon

 The next stop was Portland and Eugene, to visit my amazing sister, who definitely lives far away from where she went to college.
 On my last day there, we went to the World Athletics Championships, held for the first time in the US.
-There was some fun javelin and long jump, but the highlight of the night was definitely the finals for the womens' 5000m and the 4x100m relays.
+There was some fun javelin and long jump, but the highlight of the night was definitely the finals for the women's 5000m and the 4x100m relays.
 JOSEPH

+A track 5k is incredibly boring at World Championships, unless your life's passion is watching the 20 lankiest stringbeans with phenomenal lung capacity run at 80% for 10-12 minutes, then sprint like crazy for 2-4 minutes.
+Thankfully, that *is* my sister's life's passion, and I got a delightful running commentary{% sidenote "runn" "Do you get it?" %} of every shimmy and pass and ``Oh my gosh what happened to Karissa??''{% sidenote "convin" "*Joseph*: Are you sure you want me to come?
+I don't know anything about track, you'll have to explain everything to me. *Abigail*, affecting horror: Oh *no.* I have to talk about *running* while watching *running*, you're right, that will ruin my day." %}

 ### Glacier Bay National Park